Pender Oaks Site Plan Comments Due September 10

 Board and Committee Meetings

-Board Meetings will generally be held the final Thursday of each month at 7:00 PM at Pender United Methodist Church.
-The remaining 2018 schedule is:
+Board Meetings will generally be held the final Thursday of each month at 7:00 PM at Pender United Methodist Church

 The ARB meetings will be the second Thursday of each month at 7:00 PM at Pender United Methodist Church.
 Volunteers are always welcome to join.
 Email the ARB with any questions and to confirm the meeting, as the meeting is subject to the availability of the committee members and received applications.
 The room location is found on the calendar screens when you enter the church.